-- builds capacity through applied learning based on developing real projects with local, national and international partners
+- build capacity through applied learning based on developing real projects with local, national and international partners

-- assists the set up governance structures for Public-Private Partnerships that include civil society (PPPPs – Public Private People Partnerships)
+- be assisted to set up governance structures for Public-Private Partnerships that include civil society (PPPPs – Public Private People Partnerships)

 - with non-traditional partners